Bachthoven/FamilyLocator/replit.md

 ## Changelog

 - August 15, 2025.
 Map improvements and location accuracy fixes:
-  - Switched from OpenStreetMap to OpenMapTiles (MapTiler) for better map rendering
+  - Switched map provider to Google Maps for familiar interface and better rendering
   - Corrected Test location to exact coordinates at 250 Canyon Lakes Place: 37.77959918666838, -121.9555844121186
   - Identified root cause: Visual estimation from screenshots is unreliable for precise coordinates
   - Solution: Always use "Use Current Location" feature or user-provided exact coordinates